Find better matches with our advanced

 Movies: contemporary classics such as Good Will Hunting, Alien, As Good As It Gets, Man On The Moon, America History X, Leaving Las Vegas, Ten Things I Hate About You, The Princess Bride and Back To The Future.
 Other classics, thrillers and cult films, from This Is Spinal Tap to Kill Bill.
 Utterly silly, root-of-all-evil rom-coms featuring Meg Ryan such as Sleepless In Seattle and You've Got Mail and other random ones such as Kissing Jessica Stein and (500) Days Of Summer.
 Assorted major foreign films such as La vita è bella (Life Is Beautiful), El secreto de sus ojos (The Secret In Their Eyes) and the Three Colors trilogy.
 I am also an avid fan of student and indie films.

 Books: I am pretty picky.
 I barely read fiction these days, although growing up I did read modern classics of such authors as Orwell, Golding and Hemingway, and later in life works of authors such as Chekhov and Kerouac.
-Nowadays I am more inclined to read non-fiction books that spark my interest in a variety of topics such as marketing, psychology and strategy (e.g. Daniel Goleman's Emotional Intelligence, Dan Ariely's Predictably Irrational to name a couple - just popular science, nothing fancy).
+Nowadays I am more inclined to read non-fiction books that spark my interest in a variety of topics such as marketing, data science, psychology and strategy (e.g. Daniel Goleman's Emotional Intelligence, Dan Ariely's Predictably Irrational to name a couple - just popular science, nothing fancy).
 I adore poetry by such poets as Frank O'Hara, Emily Dickinson, Rilke, Plath, Bukowski and Sharon Olds.

 Timeless four-chord songs (and the musical instrument to create them or play them).